 1. Preparation Requirements: The text of each submission to the History Contest must be no less than 1,500 words and no more than 2,500 words, where each word or number counts as one word.
 Papers must be computer printed on white 8.5’’ x 11’’ plain paper with 1’’ margins on all sides.
 Pages should be printed on one side only, numbered consecutively and double spaced using 12-point Arial or Times New Roman font.
 All papers must be grammatically correct and well written.

 2. Citations: Footnotes, endnotes and internal documentation are required.
 Citations are used to credit the sources of specific information as well as direct quotations.
 Citations should be listed on a separate page(s) using a format listed in Chicago Manual of Style.

 3. Submission Requirements: Each eligible school (including total homeschooled student entries) may have no more than TEN entries in the History Contest.
-Each student entering the competition must submit one hard copies and an electronic copy (*.doc, *PDF, or *txt format) of his/her paper by the entry deadline, March 1 (of the current school year).
+Each student entering the competition must submit one hard copies and an electronic copy (*.doc, *.docx) of his/her paper by the entry deadline, March 1 (of the current school year).
 All entry forms with student and sponsor information will need to be included with the electronic submission as well as an orginal with signatures sent to the address listed on the entry form.

 4. Selection of the Winning Entry: All entries become the property of the History Contest Committee and will not be returned.
 Proceeds (after expenses) from the sale of the bound book, created from winning entries, will be used for future funding of the Nell Propst Northeast Colorado History Contest.
 All decisions of the History Contest Judges are final and not subject to review